-To keep sourdough bread fresh, adding fat or oil into the dough will help to lubricate it and extend the life.
-One of the biggest causes of staling in sourdough home baked bread is that it spends too long in the oven and moisture is lost.
+To keep sourdough bread fresh, adding fat or oil into the dough will help to lubricate it and extend its life.
+One of the biggest causes of staling in sourdough home-baked bread is that it spends too long in the oven and moisture is lost.

 Reducing the baking time by increasing the heat can transform the quality and freshness of your bread.
 If you are baking sourdough using the cold oven method, switching to a preheated baking stone often makes a massive improvement to shelf life.

 Keeping the kitchen clean and using clean hands and equipment prevents new bacteria from being introduced and creating mould or spoiling the flavour of the bread.

 Another trick is to seal the bread before it cools down completely.
 Once the bread hits 40C (104F) get it wrapped and it will lock in moisture without going mouldy.

 Sourdough troubleshooting FAQ’s

 The probable cause is a lack of activity from your starter.
 This could either be due to it being too cold, not given enough time to develop or a starter that is not ready.
 Other causes of dense sourdough bread are created by the flour choice or a cool oven.